adalbert01997/Practical_Case_Engineering/README.md

 Logs are written to `update_data.log` to keep track of the data extraction and storage process, including any errors encountered.

+## Areas of Opportunity

+1. **Containerization**
+   - Implement the entire project within Docker containers.
+This would ensure consistency across different environments and simplify the deployment process.
+By containerizing the application, you can manage dependencies more effectively and scale the solution more easily.

+2. **Cloud Integration for Scheduling and Updates**
+   - Currently, the update script is scheduled to run on a local machine using Windows Task Scheduler.
+For a Linux environment, a cron job could be used to achieve the same functionality.
+   - To further enhance this, migrating the scheduling to a cloud service like AWS Glue could automate the updates at specific intervals without manual intervention.
+AWS Glue jobs can be scheduled to run at specific times, ensuring the data is always up-to-date.
+Similarly, Azure Data Factory or Google Cloud Composer can be used for scheduling and orchestrating ETL workflows.

+3. **Automated Power BI Refresh**
+   - Power BI reports can be configured to refresh periodically.
+By setting up a data refresh schedule, you can ensure that the reports always display the most recent data.
+This can be managed directly within the Power BI service.

+4. **Enhanced Logging and Monitoring**
+   - Implement more comprehensive logging and monitoring for the ETL processes.
+Using a centralized logging service like AWS CloudWatch can provide better insights into the performance and any issues that arise.

+5. **Scalability and Performance Optimization**
+   - The use of distributed databases or data warehouses might be necessary for handling larger datasets.

+6. **Security Enhancements**
+   - Ensure that all sensitive data is encrypted both in transit and at rest.
+Implement role-based access control (RBAC) to restrict access to the data and ETL processes.

+7. **Documentation and Code Quality**
+   - Improve documentation to include more detailed explanations of each component and its purpose.
+Additionally, ensure that the code adheres to best practices for readability and maintainability, possibly incorporating automated linting and testing frameworks.

 ## Conclusion

 By following the steps outlined above, you can successfully extract data from public APIs, clean and store it in MongoDB, and visualize it in Power BI.
 This documentation provides a comprehensive guide to setting up and running the data pipeline effectively.